ReaperAnon/WeaponSkillOverhaul/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A6P3CRK)

 # Details
-A dynamically generated mod to rework how the one and two handed weapon skills, their respective perks and related spell and magic effects work, with the ability to create and define new in-game weapon categories and assign them to perk trees on the fly.
+A dynamically generated mod to rework how the one and two handed weapon skills, their respective perks and related spell and magic effects work, with the ability to create and define new weapon categories and assign them to perk trees on the fly.
+Also includes the ability to generate custom skill trees.
 By default meant to recreate a more Oblivion-like skill distribution but it can be modified to largely any configuration you like.

 This is achieved by the mod changing the conditions of perks, spells and magic effects to work according to the settings created by the user, while distributing new keywords (without messing up the old ones or creating incompatibilities) and thus creating new weapon categories as well.